BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/OysterPMOD.md

 - connecting wires for the OLED display (most of the time they are shipped with it)
 - small screws
+- a 2x6 pins header (or two 1x6 headers)

 Step 1
 ------